stormasm/nunotes/engine-q/engine-q-coerce-compare.md

 As you can see it returns a [CompareValues](https://github.com/nushell/nushell/blob/main/crates/nu-data/src/base.rs#L73)

-In nushell the only place the function coerce_compare is used is inside sort-by.
+In nushell the only place the function **coerce_compare** is used is inside sort-by.

-I am thinking I am going to need this for my sort-by implementation ??
+I am thinking I am going to need this for my **sort-by** implementation ?

-Do we already have similar functionality in engine-q ?
+Do we already have similar functionality in engine-q, or do you believe I should move this code over to engine-q ?